-Refer to the scheduled maintenance guide for the appropriate intervals for checking the engine oil.
+Refer to the scheduled maintenance information for the appropriate intervals for checking the engine oil.

-1. Make sure the vehicle is on level ground.

-2. Turn the engine off and wait a few minutes for the oil to drain into the oil pan.

-3. Set the parking brake and ensure the gearshift is securely latched in P (automatic transaxle) or 1st (manual transaxle).

-- 4. Open the hood.
+- 1. Make sure the vehicle is on level ground. - 2.
+Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
+Set the parking brake and ensure the gearshift is securely latched in P (automatic transaxle) or 1st (manual transaxle). - 4.
+Open the hood.
 Protect yourself from engine heat. - 5.
-Locate and carefully remove the engine oil indicator (dipstick).

-• 2.0L/2.3L engines

-6. Wipe the indicator clean.
-Insert the indicator fully, then remove it again.

-- If the oil level is between the MIN and MAX marks the oil level is acceptable.
-DO NOT ADD OIL. - 2.0L/2.3L I4

-- If the oil level is below the MIN/ADD mark, add enough oil to raise the level within the MIN-MAX/ADD-FULL range. - Oil levels above the MAX/FULL mark may cause engine damage.
-Some oil must be removed from the engine by a service technician. - 7.
-Put the indicator back in and ensure it is fully seated.
+Locate and carefully remove the engine oil level indicator (dipstick). - 6.
+Wipe the indicator clean.
+Insert the indicator fully, then remove it again. - If the oil level is between the MIN and MAX marks, the oil level is acceptable.
+DO NOT ADD OIL. - If the oil level is below the MIN mark, add enough engine oil to raise the level within the MIN and MAX range.
+Refer to Adding engine oil in this chapter. - Oil levels above MAX mark may cause engine damage.
+If the engine is overfilled, some oil must be removed from the engine by an authorized dealer.

+7. Put the indicator back in and ensure it is fully seated.